 HCSS Support analysts create help articles for every new encounter with a topic.
 There is a library of thousands of these articles that were each used to solve a support call with other HCSS customers.
-If you cannot find what you are looking for, and it is taking you more than a few minutes, we have a designated support for Telematics experts that can be reached at 855-231-7877.
+If you cannot find what you are looking for, and it is taking you more than a few minutes, we have designated support for Telematics experts that can be reached at 855-231-7877.

 The HCSS Academy is an online learning classroom that is available to any user with an active HCSS Credentials login.
 We encourage you to explore the space, take the courses, and provide feedback within the Academy if you need more content in a certain area.

 One of the best moves you can make is to sit down with your people and create a plan.
 Knowing where you want to be will always make your future effort more productive.
 If you need a guide, contact our consultants.
-We know the products better than anyone else in the industry, and if you need help, we can show you how to be successful with it.
-Email us at email@example.com, and let us know what your goals are for the future of your company.
+We know the products better than anyone else in the industry, and if you need help, we can show you how to be successful with them.
+Email us at firstname.lastname@example.org, and let us know what your goals are for the future of your company.

 The last place I would encourage you to sign up is for our roadmaps notifications.
 Telematics releases several times a month, and staying ahead of what is coming will help you plan or implement how you want to learn new features that are coming out.
 You can subscribe for a set of products to send you a short digest of what is coming every week that there is a release.